 - May experience premature hair graying or hair loss.

-People with a predominant pitta dosha tend to pursue for perfection.
+People with a predominant pitta dosha tend to pursue perfection.
 They are ambitious and have a strong goal for achievement.
 They have strong desires in nature.
-Their speaking are very loud and often passionately dominate a conversation.
+Their speaking is very loud and often passionately dominate a conversation.

 They dislike hot weather especially summer season as their eyes are sensitive to sunlight.
 These type of people are extroverted and love to be the limelight in the crowd.